 b.
 Enhanced Due Diligence

-We will carry out enhanced due diligence on all new UK-based direct suppliers with whom we will spend £20k or more (based on total contract value).
+Since 2017, we have carried out enhanced due diligence on all new UK-based direct suppliers with whom we will spend £20k or more (based on total contract value).
 This will include:

 However, where appropriate we will work with suppliers and partners to address any issues which arise, always bearing in mind the best interests of those who may have been badly treated, harmed or exploited in our organisation or anywhere in our supply chains due to modern slavery or any forced or involuntary labour.